 Unless dealt with, raised CO2 and humidity are unpleasant and unhealthy, and can cause mould to grow for example.

 MHRV can also help keep the heat out in summer, when the building is cooler than outside.
 Keep the ventilation and your cool!

-We installed a nominally single-room MHRV in our bathroom in December 2011 with a humdistat (automatically goes into turbo mode when the air is very humid) to help reduce condensation in the bathroom itself, but also in all the upstairs bedrooms.
+We installed a nominally single-room MHRV in our bathroom in December 2011 with a humidistat.
+(It automatically goes into turbo mode when the air is very humid.)
+The MHRV was intended to help reduce condensation in the bathroom itself, and also in all the upstairs bedrooms.

 Without the MHVR every (cold) morning we've had to shut all the bedroom doors, turn the radiators TRVs down to zero, open the windows and wipe them down.